How will missing the deadline impact me?

 Work on your credit score.
 Download an app that can help you raise your credit score by offering helpful advice, coaching you on money matters in other areas of your and that rewards you with free Bitcoin.

 Borrow at a rate you can afford.
 Taking out a personal loan can help alleviate some financial stress.
-If you have no credit or bad credit, and live in B.C. or Ontario, consider applying for a personal loan with the help of a guarantor.
+There are sites that make it easy to compare and get pre-approved in 5 minutes.

 Earn a little extra.
 Have a special talent or hobby?
 Why not turn what you love to do into a profitable side hustle.
 If that’s not your thing, you can download a cash back app that pays you in cold hard cash when you shop at some of Canada’s top stores.